SanUI/progrs/README.md

 videos will end up).
 It is well commented, please look around and ajust as necessary.

 *Important*: Don't forget to enable advanced combat logging.
-For now, only "encounters" are supported, which does at least mean raid bosses, but might include M+ bosses.
+Recording works for Raid bosses and M+ runs (if you don't finish a key but want to stop recording, hit `Ctrl-C` once).

 ## Contributing